ankur-dauneria/neighborhood-map-gulp/Readme.md

   </a>
 </p>

 > Neighborhood Map Application is fully responsive single page Javascript application built over MVVM model using Knockout.JS library.
 The front-end was built using HTML, CSS and Bootstrap 3 framework.
 It incorporates a google map api and variety of data using Wikipedia API to display additional information like photos, heritage site status about the location, on the google map.
 Different locations are read from user provided JSON and displayed over the map.
 It uses Ajax to handle wikipedia/wikidata APIs to get the data to be displayed on the map.
 On UI, it filters the locations as user types them and displays accordingly on the map.
 A location infowindow can be clicked directly from marker or from list view.
+Project build set-up using Gulp and travis ci is used for continuous integration.

 ## Features

 > Its fully responsive (NEXUS 5, iPad) single page JS application built using knockout.js

-> Its uses google maps to display the user choice locations over its.
+> Its uses google maps to display the user choice locations.

 > Its uses third party (Wikipedia/Wikidata) api to get the data and display them inside the infowindow.
 Third party API are used to location photo and checks if the place is a designated heritage site.
 It presents site information of each site as per the category.